- advance medical knowledge and maybe benefit others

 Below are some items you should discuss with the PI and clinical research coordinator.
 It is also helpful to talk to your doctor.

-- Institutional Review Board: Each clinical trial in the United States must be approved and monitored by an Institutional Review Board (IRB) to ensure that the risks are minimal and are worth any potential benefits.
+- Institutional Review Board: Each clinical trial in the United States must be approved and monitored by an Institutional Review Board (IRB) to ensure that the risks to patients are minimal and are worth any potential benefits.
 An IRB is an independent committee that consists of physicians, statisticians, and members of the community who ensure that clinical trials are ethical and that the rights of participants are protected.
-Federal regulation requires all institutions in the United States that conduct or support biomedical research involving people to have an IRB initially approve and periodically review the research.
+Federal regulation requires all institutions in the United States that conduct or support biomedical research involving people to have an IRB initially approve and then periodically review the research.

-- Informed consent is the process of providing potential participants with the key facts about a clinical trial before they decide whether to participate.
+- Informed Consent is the process of providing potential participants with the key facts about a clinical trial before they decide whether to participate.
 To help someone decide whether or not to participate, members of the research team explain the details of the study.
 If a participant’s native language is not English, translation or interpretive assistance can be provided.
 The research team provides an informed consent document that includes details about the study, such as its purpose, length of time, required procedures, and who to contact for further information.
 The informed consent document also explains risks and potential benefits.
 The participant then decides whether to sign the document.
 Informed consent is not a contract.
 Volunteers are free to withdraw from the study completely or to refuse particular treatments or tests at any time.
-Sometimes, however, this will make them ineligible to continue the study.
+Sometimes, however, this will make them ineligible to continue to participate in the study.

 If you are invited to participate in a clinical trial, feel free to ask any questions or bring up any issues concerning the trial at any time.
-The following suggestions may give you some ideas as you think about your own questions.
+The following suggestions may give you some ideas as you think about your own questions:

 - What is the purpose of the study?

 - What is required of me?

 - What is my role in the study – am I a healthy volunteer or a patient volunteer?

 - Will the study directly benefit me?